ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

 ---
 author: ezzabuzaid
-pubDatetime: 2023-09-10T00:00:00.00Z
+pubDatetime: 2023-10-03T11:36:15.265Z
 title: Gentle Introduction To Typescript Compiler API
 featured: true
 draft: true
 tags:
   - typescript
   - guide
-description: "Learn how to use the Typescript Compiler API to build your own tools"
+description: Learn how to use the Typescript Compiler API to build your own tools
 ---

 TypeScript extends JavaScript by adding types, thereby enhancing code quality and understandability through static type checking.
 This enables developers to catch errors at compile-time rather than runtime, resulting in more robust and maintainable codebases.

-A compiler is used to process TypeScript type annotations and emit JavaScript code.
-The TypeScript team has built a compiler `tsc` that does this job.
-However, the compiler is not limited to just compiling TypeScript code to JavaScript.
-It can also be used to build tools and utilities around TypeScript.
+The TypeScript team has built a compiler `tsc` to process TypeScript type annotations and emit JavaScript code, however, the compiler is not limited to just compiling TypeScript code to JavaScript, it can also be used to build tools and utilities around TypeScript.

 In this article, you'll explore the TypeScript Compiler API, which is an integral part of the TypeScript compiler that exposes various functionalities, enabling you to interact with the compiler programmatically.

+The article is organized into different use cases.
+Each use case will introduce you to a new aspect of the Compiler API, and by the end of the article, you'll have a thorough understanding of how the Compiler API works and how to use it to build your own tools.

 ## Table of Content